 Studying History is a passport to success in the world of work.

-Indeed a History education will stand you in good stead in any position, which requires you to have the ability to develop cogent arguments and formulate considered judgements.
-The study of History at Dixie is challenging, but rewarding yet takes place in a relaxed and jovial atmosphere.
+Indeed, a History education will stand you in good stead in any position, which requires you to have the ability to develop cogent arguments and formulate considered judgements.